LEARN TO DO BY DOING

 Being part of 4-H offers amazing opportunities locally, provincially, and nationally!
 Take a look at our list of events, conferences, learning opportunities, scholarships, camp, travel and so much more!

 4-H Weekend is a great opportunity for families to socialize and participate in a variety of communication events, as well as woodsmen, and 4-H weekend challenge.
-The following events take place: Demonstrations Competition Public Speaking Competition Woodsmen Competition 4-H Ambassador Competition Poster Contest Awards Night (Travel Awards) Friends of 4-H…Read More
+4-H Weekend is cancelled for 2020 The following events take place: Demonstrations Competition Public Speaking Competition Woodsmen Competition 4-H Ambassador Competition Poster Contest…Read More

 Kevin Grant began 4-H with the Hardwood Lands 4-H Club in Hants County in 1966.
 He was a dedicated 4Her, participating in club, county and provincial activities.
 He made many good friends from across Nova Scotia, and the 4-H program helped him develop skills that would help him later in…Read More